arcnmx/screenstub/README.md

 Ensure that the user running it has proper permissions to both. udev can be used to set up access for a particular user or group.

+### Guest Input Drivers

+For `input-linux` to work properly you must remove all USB mouse devices from your QEMU command line (`-usbdevice mouse`, `-usbdevice tablet`, `-device usb-mouse`, `-device usb-tablet`).
+You may keep a USB keyboard (`-device usb-kbd`) but this tends to interfere with the USB mouse, so it is recommended to leave this out and use the PS/2 keyboard driver.

+Using virtio input drivers (vioinput) instead is recommended for performance reasons but requires installation of the appropriate drivers in the VM.

 ### Host Control